anti-social/elasticmagic-kt/README.md

 ## Features

-- Multiplatform (JVM and Native at the moment)
+- Multiplatform (JVM, Native and JS)
 - Only asynchronous API
 - No code generation (instead makes heavy use of kotlin delegates)
 - No reflection (only for delegates)